 - Has the student been ill for a long period of time?

-- Is the student presenting in distress (i.e. feeling incredibly overwhelmed, talking about “wanting to give up”, presenting other signs of significant stress)
+- Is the student presenting signs of being in distress (e.g., feeling incredibly overwhelmed, talking about “wanting to give up," presenting other signs of significant stress)?

 If you are still uncertain about whether you should submit a CARE report, please review this document.

-If you believe your son or daughter would benefit from utilizing the services provided by the University Counseling Center (UCC), or have questions about the resources UCC offers, Karen Platt may be of assistance.
-Although very limited information regarding whether a student has been using UCC can be provided, Karen is available to discuss your concerns and offer suggestions based upon the counseling and counseling-related resources that are available at the University of Rochester.
-Karen can be contacted at email@example.com or 585-275-3113.
+If you believe your son or daughter would benefit from the services provided by the University Counseling Center (UCC), or have questions about the resources UCC offers, Karen Platt may be of assistance.
+Although limited information regarding whether a student has been using UCC can be provided, Karen is available to discuss your concerns and offer suggestions based upon the counseling and counseling-related resources that are available at the University of Rochester.

 Additional CARE-related information

-If you would like additional information about the CARE system and how the CARE team identifies and triages student’s in or heading toward distress, please contact the Assistant Director for Student Support Services in the Office of the Dean of Students, Erin Halligan.
-Erin can be reached at firstname.lastname@example.org or 585-273-2568.
+If you would like additional information about the CARE system and how the CARE team identifies and triages students who are in or heading toward distress, please contact a CARE team member at CAREnetwork@rochester.edu or (585) 275-4085.

-Not sure how to initiate the conversation with your son or daughter that you are concerned?
-Listed below are a few suggestions that may aid in telling your student about the resources available to him or her on campus.
+Are you concerned about your son or daughter?
+Not sure how to initiate the conversation with him or her?
+Below are a few suggestions that may aid in telling your student about the resources available to him or her on campus.

 - “I can’t help but notice that you [list behaviors or concerns].
 Where have you gone on campus to receive support?”